thycotic/privman-docs/install/installation/installation-adv.md

 Make sure you have the prerequisites (IIS, .NET Framework, and SQL Server) installed before following the steps listed below.

-After clicking the download link on the [Software Downloads](../sw-downloads.md) page, you will be able to download a .zip file that contains both Secret Server and Privilege Manager files.
+After clicking the download link on the [Software Downloads](../sw-downloads.md) page, you will be able to download a .zip file that contains both Privilege Manager and Privilege Manager files.

 ### Zip File Extraction Tool